Project-Triad/EnemyUnknown/README.md

 What I plan for this mod?
-A lots of Researches (about 100 new reasearch will be avalible) Some weapons (yet I play 13 new weapons)
+A lots of Researches (about 100 new reasearch will be avalible) Some weapons (yet I plan 13 new weapons)
 Lots of buildable structures (not only defensive)
 New research facility which improve speed of research New enemyes (of coure the old Xcom enemyes)